tillitis/tkey-verification/README.md

 https://tkey.tillitis.se/verify/0133704100000015

-### Check identity
+## Check identity

-Both during provisioning and verification we need to check that the public key in the TKey identity is the correct one.
+Both during provisioning and verification we need to authenticate the TKey identity, to see that the combination of device app and hardware is the expected.

+- Load the signer device app.

-- Extract public key from loaded app.
+- Retrieve its public key.

-- Do a challenge/response, asking for the loaded app to make a signature over some random data.
+- Do a challenge/response, asking the running app to make a signature over some random data.

 - Verify the signature with the already retrieved public key.